The Overall High School Competition Rulebook can be viewed here.

 Players on each team should verify that they have finalized their intended game settings (including controls, and GUI settings) before GOR is established.
 Any error in verification is not grounds for a game restart after GOR is established.

 A player is only allowed to compete for the school that they enrolled in.
 A player will not be allowed to compete for more than one school simultaneously and therefore cannot be listed on the roster of more than one school.
 To verify that these players are officially enrolled at their school, each player must be verified by the team's coach or another member of the faculty.
-For the avoidance of doubt, the verification of a player is an agreement to a summary of some key terms of the Rulebook needed by the league to verify eligibility and confirm agreement by player and team.
+For the avoidance of doubt, the verification of a player is an agreement to a summary of the Rulebook needed by League Officials to verify eligibility and confirm agreement by player and team.

-All verified players enrolled on a team as part of the bench are eligible substitutes for any Rocket League team match throughout the regular season.
+All verified players enrolled on a team as part of the bench are eligible substitutes for any Rocket League match throughout the regular season.
 They will be displayed under the "Bench" section of the team management page.
-In the event of an emergency, a team will be given up to 30 minutes to find an immediate substitute for a game.
-If a replacement cannot be found then the team will forfeit the game in which that player was competing.
+In the event of an emergency, a team may find a replacement substitute within the 30 minute grace period that occurs after the scheduled match time.
+If a replacement cannot be found then the match should continue as intended.
 League Officials will determine if an event qualifies as an emergency.
 During playoffs, substitutes must be assigned to one team for the entirety of the playoffs phase.

-To correctly substitute a player, coaches must move them from the Substitute bench to an Active Player on the Roster in PlayVS before the start of the next game in a scheduled match.
+To correctly substitute a player, coaches must move the Substitutefrom the Bench to the Roster as a replacement for an active player on the Roster in PlayVS before the start of the next game in a scheduled match.
 Substitutions made during a live game are not permitted.
 Once a player is confirmed to be substituted on the match dashboard in PlayVS by both coaches and teams, the match can continue to the next game with the substitution in place.

 If changing players in the roster does not work, the substitution must be communicated on the PlayVS platform and in the in-app messaging, as well as getting confirmation of the substitution with the other team before the next game can begin.